miltozz/learn-python/README.md

 # learn-python

-Basically a backup of my Python learning exercises.
+A backup of my Python learning exercises.